-The sad truth is that there are tons of toxic ingredients to avoid in skincare!
+The sad truth is that there are tons of toxic skin care ingredients to avoid!
 The EU has banned more than 1300 chemicals for use in cosmetics.
 The US, only 11!
-Yep, you read that right. 😒 It’s up to you to get educated and create your own personal ban on certain ingredients until things change.
+Yep, you read that right. 😒 It’s up to you to get educated and create your own personal ban on certain ingredients to avoid until things change.

 Being an educated consumer enables you to make the best choices for your skin and body!